malbiruk/can-of-sprats/README.md

 Yo!
 Welcome to my can of sprats!
 This is where I mess around with [Sardine](https://github.com/Bubobubobubobubo/sardine), a cool Python library for making algorithmic music and live coding.

-**Why "can of sprats"?** Think of it as a collection of things packed tightly together – Sardine code, custom tools, experiments, and musical sketches, all swimming in their own little brine.
+**Why "can of sprats"?** It is a collection of things packed tightly together – Sardine code, custom tools, experiments, and musical sketches, all swimming in their own little brine.

 ## What's Inside?

 *   **Projects:** These are actual musical pieces or recreations.
 Right now, there's a recreation of Platina's "NEO" beat.
 Check it out: [NEO Beat Recreation](./projects/neo/README.md)
-*   **My Sardine Tools:** A custom Python package with utilities to make Sardine even more fun.
-Think of it as my personal toolbox.
+*   **My Sardine Tools:** A custom Python package with utilities -- my personal toolbox.
 More details here: [My Sardine Tools](./my_sardine_tools/README.md)
 *   **Scripts:** Little helpers for setting things up and connecting stuff.
 *   **Common:** Shared resources and configurations.